fohrloop/helen-2020-consumption-data/README.md

 ### What is this?

 Data from Helen Sähköverkko Oy.
-The temperature corrected consumption electricity.
+The temperature corrected  electricity consumption.

 - 2014-2019 average values (Gwh)
 - 2020 values (GWh)